ubc-library-rc/intro-blockchain-research/content/intro.md

 In Fall 2020, UBC Bitcoin Club and Carpe Lunam Events created this set of [short videos](https://www.youtube.com/playlist?list=PLvhhoxakT2WAKm6WKFEf3iPQWGAjl8QYR) explaining each section of the Bitcoin whitepaper in ~5 min or less.

-For now, it's useful to understand that Bitcoin borrows from:
+### For now, it's useful to understand that Bitcoin builds upon existing multidisciplinary pillars:

-* the field of **cryptography** to ensure network security and pseudonymity
+* the field of **cryptography** to ensure network security and pseudonymity of its participants (as well as the mechanism for reaching decentralized consensus);
+* the field of **distributed computing** to allow that complex system of decentralized computers to communicate and share information effectively;
+* the field of **economics** to represent how human markets behave, and set forth a hypothesis for how to organically instill value in a digital currency;
+* the field of **game theory** to model potential behavior from bad actors and how to disincentivize it within the Bitcoin network;
+* the field of **archival science** to identify the contrasting poles of human trust and transparent verifiability, and position Bitcoin's network as closely to the latter as possible.

 Taken all together, this original technical paper presents all the components necessary for Bitcoin's multidisciplinary foundations and eventual global success story.